Azure/KeyVault-Secrets-Rotation-Template-PowerShell/README.md

 There are two available functions performing same rotation:

-* AKV[ServiceType]Rotation - event triggered function, performs storage account key rotation triggered by Key Vault events.
+* AKV[ServiceType]Rotation - event triggered function, performs [ServiceType] key rotation triggered by Key Vault events.
 In this setup Near Expiry event is used which is published 30 days before expiration
 * AKV[ServiceType]RotationHttp - on-demand function with KeyVaultName and Secret name as parameters

-Functions are using Function App identity to access Key Vault and existing secret "CredentialId" tag with storage account key id (key1/key2) and "ProviderAddress" with Storage Account Resource Id.
+Functions are using Function App identity to access Key Vault and existing secret "CredentialId" tag with [ServiceType] key id (key1/key2) and "ProviderAddress" with [ServiceType] Resource Id.

 ### Installation